Makino Nobuaki

+After victory in World War I, Makino was appointed to be one of Japan's ambassador plenipotentiaries to the Paris Peace Conference of 1919, headed by the elder statesman, Marquis Saionji.
+At the conference, he and other members of the delegation put forth a Racial Equality Proposal.
+It won the majority of votes, but was vetoed by the chairman, President Woodrow Wilson.

+Even after his retirement in 1935, he remained a close advisor to the throne through the end of World War II in 1945.

 Early life and education

 Born to a samurai family in Kagoshima, Satsuma Domain (present day Kagoshima Prefecture), Makino was the second son of Ōkubo Toshimichi, but adopted into the Makino family at a very early age.

 In 1871, at age 11, he accompanied Ōkubo on the Iwakura Mission to the United States as a student, and briefly attended school in Philadelphia.
 After he returned to Japan, he attended Tokyo Imperial University, but left without graduating.

 Career

 Upon beginning his career as a diplomat, Makino was assigned to the Japanese Embassy in London.
 There, he made the acquaintance of Itō Hirobumi.
 Following his service abroad, he served as governor of Fukui Prefecture (1891–1892) and Ibaraki Prefecture (1892–1893).
 He resumed his career in diplomacy as an Ambassador to Italy (1897–1899) and later Ambassador to the Austro-Hungarian Empire and Switzerland.